okitayouichi/gtfx_dataset/README.md

 ## Setup

-This program has only been tested on Ubuntu 20.04.6 LTS and Python 3.11.0.
+This program has only been tested on Ubuntu 20.04.6 LTS, and Python 3.11.0.
 The root directory of this project (`gtfx_dataset`) must be directly under the root directory of the parent project `fx_estimate`.